Internship program

 Host: Markus Müller, RWTH Aachen/Forschungszentrum Jülich

 Quantum neural networks have been proposed as a computational paradigm to combine benefits such as massive parallel information processing in neural networks with advantages like the computational speedup promised by quantum computers.
-In this theory internship, you will first familiarise yourself with the basics of quantum neural neural networks and machine learning.
+In this theory internship, you will first familiarize yourself with the basics of quantum neural networks and machine learning.
 You will then implement a quantum neural network based on a quantum Hopfield, multi-layer or quantum cellular automaton network architecture, and investigate and benchmark its performance for applications such as information storage and retrieval, or for quantum error correction.

 Project-specific requirements: